Last Updated on

 Charts, infographics, and even clipart help break up your monotonous wall of words.
 You can also use them to share information visually, allowing you to streamline your sentences and cut right to the heart of your content.

 Whether you’re using a place to get free images for websites or producing your own photos, make sure your readers know who to thank for their lovely visual diversion.

-There's a price to pay when you infringe on someone else's copyright, as Josh Ostrovsky—an instagrammer who calls himself “The Fat Jew”—is finding out the hard way.
+There’s a price to pay when you infringe on someone else’s copyright, as Josh Ostrovsky—an instagrammer who calls himself “The Fat Jew”—found out the hard way.

 When someone has taken the time to comment, the biggest mistake you could make is to ignore that audience.
 Someone made the effort to talk to you – and now, you’re brushing them off?
 That’s bad mojo – and no way to grow an audience!